About St. Charles Parish

 - Charles Parish reported a voter turnout of approximately 68% of registered voters, reflecting strong civic engagement typical of presidential election years.

 Voters can find their polling place, check registration status, view sample ballots, and access election information through the GeauxVote portal by entering their name and date of birth.
-St. Charles Parish typically operates approximately 30 polling locations across the parish on election day, with locations subject to change based on redistricting and facility availability.
+Hahnville area Parish typically operates approximately 30 polling locations across the parish on election day, with locations subject to change based on redistricting and facility availability.
+Election records that are public in Louisiana include voter registration lists (which can be purchased for political purposes), campaign finance reports filed with the Louisiana Board of Ethics, candidate qualification documents, and precinct-level election results.

-Louisiana operates under a jungle primary system where all candidates regardless of party appear on the same primary ballot, and if no candidate receives over 50% of the vote, the top two candidates advance to a runoff election.
 Absentee voting by mail is available for Louisiana voters who meet specific criteria including being 65 years or older, being hospitalized or unable to vote in person due to disability, being a minister or spouse assigned to a parish outside their registration parish, being a student or instructor outside the parish, being a participant in the Address Confidentiality Program, being incarcerated but legally able to vote, or being absent from the parish during the early voting period and on election day.
 Applications for absentee ballots must be submitted to the Registrar of Voters and must be received by 4:30 p.m.
+On the fourth day before the election.

+Early voting is also available at designated locations in St. Charles Parish typically 14 days before the election through 7 days before the election.
 Transparency in elections is governed by Louisiana Revised Statutes Title 18 (Louisiana Election Code) and public records law, allowing citizens to request and review voter registration data, campaign finance disclosures, and election administration records.

 Economy & Demographics

-St. Charles Parish has a robust economy primarily driven by the petrochemical industry, which forms the backbone of employment and tax revenue for the parish.
-Major employers include Valero Energy Corporation's St. Charles Refinery in Norco, one of the largest refineries in the United States with capacity exceeding 340,000 barrels per day.
+St. Charles Parish has a strong economy primarily driven by the petrochemical industry, which forms the backbone of employment and tax revenue for the parish.
+Major employers include Valero Energy Corporation's St Charles Refinery in Norco, one of the largest refineries in the United States with capacity exceeding 340,000 barrels per day.
 Other significant industrial facilities include Shell Chemical LP's Norco Manufacturing Complex, Cornerstone Chemical Company, and numerous other chemical plants, refineries, and industrial operations along the Mississippi River corridor.

 - The Port of South Louisiana, headquartered in nearby LaPlace, is the largest tonnage port in the Western Hemisphere and provides significant employment.